 Is there legal mobile sports betting in Iowa?

 Yes, but in order to place real-money wagers from your mobile device, you must first register an account at a retail casino.

 In Iowa, each licensed casino is permitted two individually branded sports betting apps/websites, or “skins.”
 To register for a skin, players can’t just go to any old casino.
 No, they must go to the casino that is affiliated with that skin.
-For instance, if Diamond Jo is partnered with FanDuel, and has a FanDuel-branded site, as well as a self-branded one, those are the only two apps you can register for at the Diamond Jo retail sportsbook.
+For instance, Wild Rose is partnered with DraftKings, and has a DraftKings-branded site.
+Therefore you must visit one of the Wild Rose locations in order to sign up and bet online with DraftKings.

 This is highly inconvenient, as Iowa is by no means a small state.
 So instead of registering for as many apps as they like from the comfort of their own home, patrons will have to drive over to the casino to sign up for a maximum of two apps at a time, out of a possible 30 or more.

 Luckily, this frustrating restriction will only be in place until January 1, 2021, at which time, players will be able to register from anywhere in the U.S. We expect the online arm of Iowa’s sports betting industry to grow significantly at this time.

 Note: Some casinos require that you are also in possession of a loyalty card when registering a mobile sports betting app.
 For instance, Grand Falls Casino forces this, but you can get the process started through its Elite Sportsbook wagering site.

 Who can place sports wagers in Iowa?